ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 - container-title-short

-  short/abbreviated form of “container-title” (also accessible through the “short” form of the “container-title” variable)
+  short/abbreviated form of "container-title" (also accessible through the "short" form of the "container-title" variable)

 - dimensions